 Oakland Train Station August 30th, 1898.
 A photo from The Years Between taken as the Sunday School group from Ponds Church were getting ready for their picnic trip to Echo Lake.
 A fifth of the local population turned out.
 Women held the community together and took their families along for the ride.
-Saturday, April 27th 10 AM to 4 PM at 3 Franklin Ave., Oakland, NJ. is where you can see the original photos and much more in our History Day display for NWBC History Day.

 Let's be thankful for the roads that have held America together for almost 250 years!
 From the days that the Lenape Natives lead Dutch Settlers to the local iron ore mines to the recent time when Oakland was a summer vacation spot along the tracks of the Susquehanna Railroad.